Puerto Rican Pastelón (Beef & Plantain Lasagna)

 Picking the Right Plantains

 Picking the right plantains is a very important step in getting pastelón right.
-Make sure the plantains you are using are mostly brown, or at the very least a combination of deep yellow and brown.
+Make sure the plantains you are using are brown all over.
+At the very least, you want them to be mostly brown with patches of deep yellow.

 This will ensure they provide that signature sweet plantain flavor & texture we want, as opposed to green plantains which (when fried) will result in a very different texture and taste.